Helpful Tools For Living with Depression

 So not only do I suffer from depression… but cuss & I like sugar.
 Which makes me a sometimes sad, fat potty-mouth.
 But as you can see, it’s totally controlled (the cussing).
 Because I’m awfully well behaved here.
 And I almost never share dessert recipes, so hopefully you can stand to keep reading.

 ANYHOW…. the whole reason I started writing this was that I thought maybe I could share some helpful tools for fighting off depression!!
 Because instead of a downward spiral that could last weeks or months.
 I was able to shake it off pretty quickly.
 My formula was: 1. sharing the burden by venting and talking it out.
-2.figuring out some solutions to the problems that were weighing heaviest on me.
-Friends have suggested that I buy weed online to give my mind space and support to heal from the problems that weigh heaviest on me, it is something to consider certainly.
+2. figuring out some solutions to the problems that were weighing heaviest on me.

 In short, I released it all, and then kicked it’s ass back into the cave it crawled out of!